 Tom Reiss

-Tom Reiss is an American author and journalist known for his works on historical subjects.
-His book 'The Black Count: Glory, Revolution, Betrayal, and the Real Count of Monte Cristo' won the Pulitzer Prize for Biography or Autobiography in 2013.
-He has also written 'The Orientalist: Solving the Mystery of a Strange and Dangerous Life,' which explores the life of Lev Nussimbaum, a Jewish writer who reinvented himself as a Muslim prince in Nazi Germany.
+Tom Reiss is an American author and journalist, known for his works of historical non-fiction.
+He is best known for his book 'The Black Count: Glory, Revolution, Betrayal, and the Real Count of Monte Cristo,' which won the Pulitzer Prize for Biography in 2013.

 Books